 I can make the outcome of your Drunk Driving charge better, often much better.
 Allowing you to learn and grow from this experience and get back to your life.

 I am happy to talk with you on the phone and answer any questions you may have.
-I prefer to meet in person, particularly with a new client facing any DUI charge, however I do understand everyone has busy schedules.
+I prefer to meet in person, particularly with a new client facing any DUI charge, however, I do understand everyone has busy schedules.
 I generally have no issue meeting a client on a Saturday or Sunday if need be, I live rather close to my office.
 I can sometimes be difficult to reach by phone, as I am in multiple courts daily.
-However if you call my office during business hours, my secretary Idela will gather your information.
-Just be sure to inform her you are a new client and were reviewing our DUI blog.
+However, I provide all my clients with direct access to my mobile phone at 586-770-3132.
 You can also reach me by email.

 Ernie Robinette Jr. – Specialized Criminal Defense Attorney – Macomb County